 You are strongly advised to arrange a liability insurance policy for the duration of your stay.
 Liability insurance covers injury or damage that you accidentally cause to someone else or their property.
 If you do not have a policy back home that will cover you in the Netherlands, we advise you to take out an insurance from AON Student Insurance(opens in new tab).
 Get in touch with the International Office for further advice.

-You can find more detailed information on the website of Study in Holland(opens in new tab).
+You can find more detailed information on the website of Study in NL(opens in new tab).